This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 The ideas for imaginative play found on Pinterest are not only stunning, but they’re limitless.
-This post explains why imaginative play may be difficult for your child and will give you tips to helping him get there.
+This post explains why imaginative play may be challenging for some children and will give you tips to help them get there.

-Why pretend play may be a challenge for children with special needs
+Why pretend play may be a challenge for neurodivergent and disabled children

-- If a child is not engaging in imaginary play, he is not developmentally at this stage of play yet.
+- If a child is not engaging in imaginary play, they are not developmentally at this stage of play yet.

-- Since pretend play contains a social component to it (even if playing alone), children with social difficulties will not easily engage in this type of play.
+- Since pretend play contains a social component (even if playing alone), children requiring support in social situations may not easily engage in this type of play.

-- Children with cognitive delays may not understand what to do with certain toys unless they are shown.
+- Children with cognitive delays may not know what to do with certain toys unless shown.

-- Children with language delays may not have the words to use during pretend play.
+- Children requiring support with language may not have the words to use during pretend play.

-Play is huge for all types of development: language, fine and gross motor, cognitive, etc. Just because you think your child can’t play a certain toy/game does not mean that he eventually won’t.
-It also doesn’t mean you should wait around until he does.
+Play is huge for all types of development: language, fine and gross motor, cognitive, etc. Just because you think a child can’t play a particular toy/game does not mean they eventually won’t.
+It also doesn’t mean you should wait around until they do.
 There are things you can do to build a child up to the imaginative play stage.

-It’s possible that your child won’t ever be able to engage in pretend play the way other children do.
-However, keep trucking away at the prerequisites for this stage just the same.
-There is so much learning going on with play, you don’t ever want to underestimate the growth that occurs from what is seemingly just fun.
-Kindergarten classrooms wouldn’t include playtime in their program if it wasn’t an integral element for learning.
+It’s possible that a child won’t ever be able to engage in pretend play the way other children do.
+However, I encourage you to keep modelling pretend play just the same.
+There is so much learning going on with play; you don’t ever want to underestimate the growth that occurs from observing.
+Kindergarten classrooms wouldn’t include playtime in their program if it wasn’t an integral element of learning.

-- Know which stage of play your child is at.
-The four main stages are: sensory play (child explores a rattle), functional play (child realizes if he pushes a button, the toy does something), problem solving (puzzles, construction toys) and pretend play (recreating experiences).
-If your child is in the functional play stage, then you know you’ll need to introduce puzzles and shape sorters before ever expecting him to engage in fantasy play.
-There are many more micro-stages within each of these stages, so speak with your child’s occupational therapist to get the full list.
-Together, confirm where your child is on the play continuum.
+- Know which stage of play the child is at.
+The four main stages are sensory play (child explores a rattle), functional play (child realizes if they push a button, the toy does something), problem-solving (puzzles, construction toys) and pretend play (recreating experiences).
+If the child is in the functional play stage, you know you’ll need to introduce puzzles and shape sorters before expecting them to engage in fantasy play.

-- Let your child observe you in your daily activities.
-Too often, we tend to keep our kids occupied while we tackle daily chores.
-It’s true that it’s not possible to always have our child around for safety reasons.
+- Let the child observe you in your daily activities.
+Too often, we keep kids occupied while tackling daily chores.
+It’s true that, for safety reasons, it’s not possible to always have a child around.
 Sometimes, there are time constraints.
-As much as possible, have your child around to take in what you’re doing.
+As much as possible, have the child around to take in what you’re doing.
 Talk aloud as you do: “I’ll set the table.
 I need four dishes, four forks, and four glasses.”
-The goal is to eventually have your child imitate you during play.
+The goal is to eventually have the child imitate you during play.
 Observations don’t have to be for the duration of your meal prep.
 Five minutes daily can make a huge difference over time.
-Don’t forget all the places in the house besides the kitchen where your child can observe you in daily chores: in the laundry room while putting in a load of laundry, the bathroom while brushing your teeth, etc.

 - Offer a variety of open-ended toys.
-While light-up, push-buttons toys are great for fine motor development, they don’t do much for language and imaginative play since the toys tend to do all the talking for your child.
-A plastic or wooden dish set at a small table is a simple invitation to get your child to imitate you setting the table.
-If your child isn’t standing or walking yet, you can bring the toys to him and repeat your routine together at his usual seat.
-(Note: There is a detailed post coming up in this series on toy suggestions for children with special needs).
+While light-up, push-buttons toys are great for fine motor development, they don’t do much for language and imaginative play since the toys tend to do all the talking for a child.
+A plastic or wooden dish set at a small table is a simple invitation to get the child to imitate you setting the table.
+If the child isn’t standing or walking, you can bring the toys to them and repeat your routine together at their usual seat.
+This series has a detailed article on toy suggestions for neurodivergent and disabled children.

 - Don’t be afraid to get silly.
-The best interactions happen in those moments because the unexpected captures the attention of the child.
+The best interactions happen in silly moments because the unexpected captures the child’s attention.
 The other day, I took a pair of my son’s jeans I was folding and put it over my head like a hat.
-I had never done that before and didn’t know how he’d react, or if he’d even notice that it’s not an expected thing to do.
+I had never done that before and didn’t know how he’d react or if he’d even notice that it’s not an expected thing to do.
 I got a giggle out of my little guy that had me laughing, too!
 “Silly Mama!”
 I repeated.
-I go back to that phrase each time I do something out of the ordinary.
+I repeat that phrase each time I do something out of the ordinary.
 When we play, I model the use of “silly” when his toys do something unusual.

-Are you enjoying the ideas in this 31 days series?
-We can get more in-depth with your child’s needs in a one-on-one consultation.
-I’d love to be of service.
+Are you enjoying the ideas in this series?
+We can get more in-depth in a one-on-one consultation!